bilva-sanaba/Functional-Group-Analyzer/README.md

 <br>
  [OpenBabel Download Instructions](https://openbabel.org/docs/dev/UseTheLibrary/PythonInstall.html)

- Note you must download the older versions listed on the website.
+ Note the instructions use older versions listed on the website.
+The older versions do not change usability for functional group analysis but may have bugs for other parts of OpenBabel.
  Older versions can be found here for Windows:
 <br>
  [OpenBabel Download](https://sourceforge.net/projects/openbabel/files/openbabel/)